Arandelle/Arandelle/README.md

 👀 I started creating React js and React Native projects during my capstone project and found a deep passion for this technology.

-🌱 I’m currently learning javascript to enhance my knowledge on fundamentals of this language.
+🌱 I’m currently learning javascript and react js to enhance my knowledge on fundamentals of this language.

 💞️ I’m looking to collaborate on projects involving both front-end and back-end development.